Nils Christian Egede Hertzberg: Career

 He was a teacher at the Norwegian Military Academy from 1853, and Asker Seminary from 1860.
 He was an avid outdoorsman, and took further education in 1865 when he attended the Central Gymnastic School.
 After that he took over the physical education for the future teachers at Asker Seminary, and organized both gymnastics, shooting and hikes.
 He also helped start teachers' courses in Centralforeningen for Udbredelse af Legemsøvelser og Vaabenbrug.
 Physical education was officially included in the teacher seminary curricula in 1867.

 In 1867 Hertzberg took over as headmaster of Hamar Teachers' College.
-In Hamar city, he was an opposing force of the Grundtvigianism proposed by Olaus Arvesen and Herman Anker who founded Norway's first folk high school in the city.
+In Hamar, he was an opposing force of the Grundtvigianism proposed by Olaus Arvesen and Herman Anker who founded Norway's first folk high school in the city.
 Hertzberg propagated his views in the periodical Norsk Skoletidende, started by him in 1869 and edited by him until 1873.

 In 1873 he was appointed as deputy under-secretary of state in the Ministry of Church Affairs.
 In 1882 he was chosen as Minister in the same ministry, as a part of the cabinet of Prime Minister Christian August Selmer.
 On 1 March 1884 he changed to being a member of the Council of State Division in Stockholm.
 In April 1884 the cabinet was dissolved as it was impeached.
 He became Minister of Church Affairs and Education in the successor Schweigaard's Cabinet, but in June 1884 it fell because parliamentarism was implemented in Norway for the first time.
 In the 1885 Norwegian parliamentary election he was elected to the Parliament of Norway from the constituency Kristiania, Hønefoss og Kongsvinger.
 He was re-elected in 1888, and served two terms.